 Jhansi is a historically profound place that sees a great footfall of tourists on an annual basis.
 It is located at a distance of 477, 1,079, 1,195, 1,685 km from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
 Check out the travel details below on how you can reach Jhansi via public transport.

-By Air.
 The nearest domestic airport to Jhansi is the Gwalior Airport (GWL) situated at 100 km and the closest international airport is the Indira Gandhi International Airport.
 The Gwalior Airport is the civil enclave airport and is also the fourth largest in all of Madhya Pradesh.
 From the airport, you can easily book an online taxi, or board a bus to reach your destination.

-By Train.
 If you are planning on traveling by train, then deboard at the Jhansi central railway station.
 Several trains connect Jhansi to other cities like Delhi, Chennai, Pune, Gorakhpur, and others.
 Due to this, it is also considered one of the busiest railway stations nationally.
 From the station, you will need to cover the remaining distance by some means of public transportation.
 There are autorickshaws and tempos readily available from the railway station.

-By Road.
 Planning a trip via road to Jhansi would be a great experience, especially if you are traveling with your loved ones.
 It is well connected with other Indian cities by accessible roadways and national highways.
 According to your budget, you can plan a trip by booking interstate/private buses or book a taxi.
 The Jhansi Bus Stop is situated about 4 kilometers from the city center.
 Otherwise, you can also take your own vehicle to reach here.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here.